Charlie Cook (wrestler)

-Charlie Cook was an American professional wrestler who competed in Southeastern regional promotions such as Mid-South Wrestling, Georgia Championship Wrestling and Florida Championship Wrestling as well as the National Wrestling Alliance during the 1970s and 1980s.
+Charles W. "Charlie" Cook was an American professional wrestler who competed in Southeastern regional promotions such as Mid-South Wrestling, Georgia Championship Wrestling, and Championship Wrestling from Florida during the 1970s and 1980s.

+Professional wrestling career

 On August 11, 1981, Cook was placed in a match as a substitute for Jack Brisco.
 He defeated Dory Funk, Jr. to win the NWA Florida Heavyweight Championship.
 He dropped the title to Funk the following month.
 After regaining the belt, he later lost the title to The Spoiler.
 The following year, he held the WWC Caribbean Heavyweight Championship but dropped it to Abdullah the Butcher.

 Cook was voted second runner up for Pro Wrestling Illustrated's Most Improved Wrestler of the Year award in 1981.

+Personal life

-Charlie Cook died January 8, 2020.
+Charlie Cook died on January 8, 2020.